Peter Courtenay (bishop): Career

 After the death of Edward IV on 9 April 1483, Courtenay initially supported the new King, Richard III.
-However, in the fall of 1483 both he and his younger brother, Walter Courtenay (d.
+However, in autumn 1483 both he and his younger brother, Walter Courtenay (d.
 7 November 1506), attempted to incite a rising in Devon and Cornwall on behalf of Henry Tudor, the future King Henry VII.
 The rising failed, and Courtenay fled to the continent, joining Tudor in exile at Vannes, Brittany.
 In January 1484 he was attainted by Parliament, and his temporalities were forfeited.
 Courtenay accompanied Henry Tudor on his return to England, and after the victory at Bosworth and the death of Richard III, was made Keeper of the Privy Seal on 8 September 1485, and was one of the bishops who officiated at the new King's coronation.
 His attainder was reversed by Henry VII's first Parliament, and on 29 January 1487 he was translated to become Bishop of Winchester.

 Courtenay continued to play a political role until his death, being present at the ratification of a treaty with Spain on 23 September 1490 and the creation of the King's eldest son, Arthur, as Prince of Wales on 29 November 1491.
 Courtenay died on 23 September 1492, and was buried in Winchester Cathedral.